-For cycle with given ordering of constants we can find 0-1 approximation of left and right eigenvectors (5).
-This approximation is valid with any given accuracy for this ordering with unite probability.
+For cycle with given ordering of constants we can find zero-one approximation of left and right eigenvectors (5).
+This approximation is valid with any given accuracy for this ordering with probability one.

 If we consider sufficiently wide log-uniform distribution of constants on a bounded interval instead of the infinite axis then these statements are true with probability close to 1.